SyncWithRaj/RepoLens-MurfAI/README.md

 5. **Vector-Powered Code Search**
    Replaces legacy regex and raw text indexing with a high-dimensional vector space.
 RepoLens understands the *intent* behind the code, instantly leaping across modules and microservices to give you factual architectural answers.
 6. **Security & Sandboxing**
-   Zero data retention.
-Your codebase is parsed in-memory, embedded securely into the vector database, and never utilized for general LLM training.
+   Zero data retention on disk.
+Your codebase is parsed ephemerally, embedded securely into the vector database, and never utilized for general LLM training.

 ---

-## 🏗 System Workflow & Architecture Pipeline
+## 🏗 System Design & Architecture

-Our seamless pipeline is designed to take you from a Git clone to intelligent contextual answers in seconds.
-This ensures accuracy and real-time comprehension:
+Our architecture is expressly designed to provide high-speed semantic search, interactive visualization, and conversational code analysis while keeping server overhead to an absolute minimum.

+### The Challenge: Storage & Disk Bottlenecks
+In early iterations, cloning remote repositories natively onto the server's disk to serve files and feed the codebase into an AI caused critical **storage bottlenecks**.
+Storing raw files persistently on a production filesystem becomes impossible to scale when numerous users are processing massive monorepos.

+### Our Infrastructure Solution: Ephemeral Parsing & State Persistence
+To resolve disk bloat, we overhauled the system workflow to utilize an **ephemeral cloning pipeline** alongside **robust MongoDB data models**.

+**Workflow Pipeline:**
-**`Login` ➔ `Paste Repo Link` ➔ `Clone` ➔ `Parse` ➔ `Embed` ➔ `Chat / Call with Codebase`**
+**`Login` ➔ `Paste Repo Link` ➔ `Clone to /tmp` ➔ `AST Parse` ➔ `Persist Metadata to DB` ➔ `Delete Clone` ➔ `Chat/Call Contextually`**

-1. **Login**: Securely authenticate into the platform.
-2. **Paste Repo Link**: Provide the specific GitHub repository URL you wish to analyze.
-3. **Clone**: The backend isolates and securely clones the repository into a temporary workspace.
+1. **Ephemeral Clone**: When a user inputs a repository link, the server securely clones the repository into an isolated, temporary `/tmp` environment.
-4. **Parse**: We generate Abstract Syntax Trees (ASTs) for all files to deeply understand the architecture properly, effectively separating components, functions, and classes.
+2. **AST Parsing Validation**: We parse support files (JavaScript, TypeScript, CSS, HTML), generating full Abstract Syntax Trees (ASTs).
+This gives the system a deterministic breakdown of all modules, functions, classes, and their relationships.
+3. **Smart Database Modeling (MongoDB)**: Instead of keeping the file on disk, we serialize vital repository data into strict MongoDB Models:
+   - **`File Tree & Contents Model`**: We store the entire hierarchical file tree and the text contents of the files directly in MongoDB. *Why?* So our frontend Monaco Code Editor and file explorer can instantly retrieve and display code via an API endpoint, completely eliminating the need to serve the file from the server's disk.
+   - **`Code Entities & Relationships Model`**: The extracted relationships between files and functions are persisted in MongoDB. *Why?* To power our interactive 2D Force-Graph visualization in real-time.
+Storing these node-links in the database avoids having to repetitively re-parse ASTs every time the user opens the visualizer.
+   - **`Chat History & Profiles Model`**: Retains user sessions, settings, and complex previous AI interactions.
-5. **Embed**: High-dimensional vectors are generated from the AST nodes and securely stored into the **Qdrant Vector Database**.
+4. **Vector Embedding (Qdrant)**: The distilled AST node representations are converted into high-dimensional vectors and securely sent to our **Qdrant Vector Database**.
-6. **Chat / Call with Codebase**: Retrieve architectural context!
-Your queries (text or voice) are vector-matched, and the LLM synthesizes a factual response streamed back to your UI or seamlessly spoken via our low-latency voice pipeline.
+5. **Garbage Collection (Cleanup)**: Immediately after extraction and DB serialization, the physical repository stored in `/tmp` is wiped clean.
+This strictly confines storage to databases and vector-stores, saving massive amounts of block storage on our production servers.
+6. **Retrieval-Augmented Generation (RAG)**: When a user asks a question, we query Qdrant to find semantically relevant code chunks and map them back to our MongoDB structural records to construct a highly factual prompt.
+The Gemini LLM then streams the explanation to the chat UI or routes it through the AssemblyAI / MurfAI voice pipeline.

 ---